 On the way off campus, we passed a professor I’m working with who insisted on calling the K.U.
 International House in Dhulikhel to make reservations for us since the university would pick up the tab.
 It was over an hour’s walk to Dhulikhel with a few delays caused by some students wanting to change clothes before going to the party and some others forcing me to eat hot noodle soup since I was just catching a cold.
 They took us to the International House and checked us in before taking us to their party headquarters – a big, dingy conference room in a two-bit hotel just down the road from our place.

 All together there were us and about 20 guys, all third year students and all in the recombinant DNA class that I’ve been helping to teach.
 There are 11 third year female students, but it would not have been appropriate for them to attend the party with the boys.
 So Bonnie was the lone female.
 We started out by having a little beer or whiskey and then a plate full of food.
 My cold was progressing fast and all I wanted to do was lay down, but the boys were ready to party.
 Someone cranked up the music and all twenty guys broke out in frenzied dancing.
-They dragged me into the middle of their circle and
+They

 made me dance with them.
 A little later they